Administrative Policies and Procedures Manual - Policy 7780: Use of University Vehicles

 5. Non-Employee Drivers

-- Students may drive University vehicles provided they have a departmental sponsor and written authorization from the applicable dean, director, or department head on file in the department.
-The department must send a copy of this written authorization to the Automotive Center before the student will be allowed to drive a University vehicle.
+• Students may drive University vehicles provided they have a departmental sponsor and written authorization from the applicable dean, director, or department head on file in the department.

-- Community members who are partnering with the University on clinical or research matters may be authorized to drive University vehicles provided they: (a) have a department sponsor and written authorization from the applicable dean, director, or department head on file in the department, and (b) only drive when they are on official UNM business.
-The department must send a copy of this written authorization to the Automotive Center before the community member will be allowed to drive a University vehicle.
+• Community members who are partnering with the University on clinical or research matters may be authorized to drive University vehicles provided they: (a) have a department sponsor and written authorization from the applicable dean, director, or department head on file in the department, and (b) only drive when they are on official UNM business.

 6. Responsibilities

-Drivers are responsible for having an accident report form and the documents described in Sec.
-4.2. herein in their possession while driving a University vehicle.
+Drivers are responsible for having an accident report form and the documents described in Section 4.2 in their possession while driving a University vehicle.

 Department heads are responsible for developing and implementing procedures to ensure that all drivers within their departments who are required or authorized to operate University vehicles have valid driver’s licenses and have completed the NSCDDC (see Sec.
 4.2).
 It is also department heads' responsibility to make sure that vehicle operators are trained in proper accident reporting as described in Sec.
 7.